PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 3. So how do we find an event that has Complex Specified Information?
 4. Why, by finding one that, with natural evolutionary processes, is this improbable!
 (Then we can show that it has CSI, and that guarantees that it is this improbable).

-But we have already shown that.
-The CSI part is then completely unnecessary.
+But we have already shown that, when we did step 1.
+Steps 2, 3 and 4, the CSI part are then completely unnecessary!
 Steps 2 and 3 are unnecessary.
 In the 2005 argument, no particular method was outlined to calculate the probability of the event with natural evolutionary processes.

 ## The new criterion ##